Fairness in Opinion Dynamics: Discussion

 \subsection{Recommendations for Future Modelling}

 The observed patterns collectively argue against a one-size-fits-all approach to model selection when fairness for minorities is a primary concern.
 Instead, a more adaptive framework, potentially involving context-specific model choices or ensemble methods, may be necessary to navigate the complex landscape of opinion dynamics and algorithmic bias.
-Our work focused solely on one dataset and one opinion model - extension into further models will be necessary in developing a comprehensive fairness-oriented framework for the purposes of opinion dynamics.
+Our work focused solely on one dataset and one opinion model; extending to additional models may further improve the level of comprehension and reliability when it comes to a fairness-oriented framework for opinion dynamics.
 This concludes the discussion section in which we presented the results of our experiment together with the insights gained in the context of performance of the opinion prediction for different minorities and questions.
-The following sections consists of our conclusions, where we summarize the findings of this paper, look over the contributions it offers to the field of Fairness in the context of SNA and consider possible future avenues for continued research.
+The following sections consist of our conclusions, where we summarize the findings of this paper, look over the contributions it offers to the field of Fairness in the context of SNA, and consider possible future avenues for continued research.